Sukanya807/AdventureWorks_PowerBI/README.md

 - It explores important KPIs such as Current Month Revenue, Current Month Orders and Current Month Returns compared to previous month's figures.
 - The page also shows the Top Product in terms of order quantity and Top Product in terms of Profit.
 - The page also allows the users to filter the results based on geographic locations relevant to them.
 - Finally, by clicking on the product names, users can drill down further to explore more details about individual products in the Product Details Page.
+For example, the following image shows product level details for the selected product name 'Sport - 100 Helmet, Red'

 ![](images/drillthrough_example.png)